apache/incubator-kie-kogito-examples/03-kogito-travel-agency/README.md

 This application requires an Inifinispan server to be available and by default expects it to be on default port and localhost.

-You can install Inifinispan server by downloading it from [https://infinispan.org/download/](official website) version to be used in 10.0.0.Beta4
+You can install Inifinispan server by downloading it from [official website](https://infinispan.org/download) version to be used in 10.0.0.Beta4

 #### Apache Kafka

-This application requires a Apache Kafka installed and following topics created
+This application requires a [Apache Kafka](https://kafka.apache.org/) installed and following topics created

 * `visaapplications` - used to send visa application that are consumed and processed by Kogito Visas service
 * `kogito-processinstances-events` - used to emit events by kogito that can be consumed by data index service and other services
+* `kogito-usertaskinstances-events` -used to emit events by kogito that can be consumed by data index service

 ### Compile and Run in Local Dev Mode